dilnaz-zh/NeoIAM/README.md

 ```
 #### 4. Explosive Privilege Escalation
 Demonstration of how the unintentional deletion of a single deny rule in Group Policy leads to a mass compromise (10+ accounts) by activating a latent attack vector via iam:PassRole and AWS Lambda.
-+ The logic: Create a group and add users.
++ **The logic**: Create a group and add users.
 Add permissions such: ALLOW - lambda (both of them) and DENY - iam:passrole.
 Run this query and it shows that nobody has the exsessive permissions.
 However, a member of this group need to run iam:PassRole, so they request to remove the DENY for iam:PassRole in the policy.
 Now, run the query again and you could see the privelege escalation scenario.
 ```
 match (u:User)-[:MEMBER_OF]->(g:Group)-[:HAS_POLICY]->(pol:Policy)-[rel:ALLOW]->(a:Action)
 where a.name IN ['iam:PassRole', 'lambda:CreateFunction', 'lambda:InvokeFunction']